web-music-score/wms/README.md

 This is a work in progress project.
 Lately there has been improvements that required major version update.
 As the project matures there might be less major updates, and more minor updates and patches.

-Version 4.0.0 added support for string arguments in addition to typescript enums (e.g. NoteLength.Quarter => "4n", just to name one).

 ## Installation